suffolklibraries/lgc/content/collections/events/talking-shop-meet-the-agent.md

         text: 'Florence Rees'
       -
         type: text
-        text: ' and what are her favorite reads. '
+        text: ' and what her favourite reads are.'
   -
     type: paragraph
     content: